MohamedMohsen20501990/OOP-Project/README.md

 - 👋 Hi, I’m @MohamedMohsen20501990
-- 👀 I’m interested in ...AI
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently working on Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me ...

 <!---